Donitzo/godot-simple-portal-system/README.md

 First you need to model some portal meshes, or just use a plane or a box.

-- The portal model surface should face -Y in Blender and -Z in Godot.
+- The portal model surface should face -Y in Blender and +Z in Godot.
 - To make a portal face another way, rotate the model object, not the mesh.
 - The raycasting works by treating the portal as a flat surface centered at Z=0 in Godot.
 Flat portals work best in raycasting.